TomConlin/trouble_w_triples/README.md

 	    192 SIO::93-298
 ```

-ahh the old spaces within an identifier trick ...
+ahh the old spaces within a catalog number trick ...
-   INIDEP::T 0224  (and it's ilk ) need to become "INIDEP::T 0224" not "INIDEP::T" mumble mumble
+INIDEP::T 0224  (and it's ilk ) need to be seen as "INIDEP::T 0224" not "INIDEP::T" mumble mumble

 	join -j2 -t'	' data/ID_all_doublets.tab data/locus_voucher_doublets_all.tab  | wc -l
 	42,975			# this is much more believable than 283,875
-					# note there is a  Ctrl-v<tab>  within the tics of -t ''
+					# note there is a  Ctrl-v<TAB>  within the tics of -t ''
 					# which will not paste into a command line.

 #### D-D!: